Skaruts/roguelikedev-rl-tutorial-2019/README.md

 # Roguelikedev rl tutorial event 2019

-I'm storing the weekly developments in branches, while I advance in the master branch.
+This is the project at the time after I completed part 1 of the tutorial.